This feature is only applicable for error issues. Other categories of issues (such as, performance issues) do not support this feature.

 - GitHub CODEOWNERS syntax exceptions

 Ownership rules take precedence over the information provided by your CODEOWNERS file when Sentry assigns issues.

-We support CODEOWNERS files with a maximum of 100,000 characters.
-If your file exceeds this size, we suggest using wildcard rules to consolidate multiple entries into a single one.
+We support CODEOWNERS files with a maximum size of 3MB.
+If your file exceeds this, we suggest using wildcard rules to consolidate multiple entries into one.

 External Team/User Mappings

 Create external team/user mappings for your GitHub/GitLab teams and users by navigating to Settings > Integrations > GitHub/GitLab > [Configuration] > Team Mappings/User Mappings.
 Suggestions will come from any CODEOWNERS files on projects for the organization.